 An evolutionary iteration of the internet, Metaverse can be thought of as a virtual, online 3D Universe encompassing almost every domain of life.

-In other words, a 3D digital simulation enables us to experience almost every facet of the real world virtually.
+In other words, a 3D digital simulation enables us to virtually experience almost every facet of the real world.

-Metaverse seeks to connect a number of platforms, similar to how the internet connects various websites that may be accessed using a single browser.
+Metaverse seeks to connect several platforms, similar to how the internet connects various websites that may be accessed using a single browser.

-The 1982 book Snow Crash by Neil Stevenson is where the phrase “metaverse” first appears.
+In the 1982 book Snow Crash by Neil Stevenson, the phrase “metaverse” first appears.
 Their characters communicate with one another in their Metaverse’s virtual world by using digital avatars.

 There are two primary forms of Metaverse: Virtual reality and augmented reality.

-Imagine sitting in your comfortable room wearing a virtual reality headset, attending a client meeting in a pseudo office space.
-Once you are done with it, change the settings to your favorite game.
+Imagine sitting in your comfortable room wearing a virtual reality headset, attending a client meeting in a pseudo-office space.
+Once you finish it, change the settings to your favorite game.

 And BAM!!!!
-You are on a battlefield playing against the real competitors again in a virtual space.
+You are on a battlefield playing against real competitors again in a virtual space.